Uruguay wants to grow, sell marijuana to cut drug-related crime

-BUENOS AIRES, Aug 9 (Reuters) - Uruguay’s government has sent a bill to Congress that would allow the state to grow and sell marijuana, a move that President Jose Mujica says will cut crime associated with illegal drug trafficking.
+BUENOS AIRES (Reuters) - Uruguay’s government has sent a bill to Congress that would allow the state to grow and sell marijuana, a move that President Jose Mujica says will cut crime associated with illegal drug trafficking.

 The use of cannabis is already legal in Uruguay, one of Latin America’s safest countries and a trailblazer on liberal lawmaking.
 The bill would regulate its sale and production.